 Reading Time: 5 minutes

 At the start of the meeting, each attendee was given a balloon (all in the same color) and a Sharpie marker.
 The meeting began with an opening exercise.
 All attendees were asked to write their first and last names on the balloon.
-After a few moments, the senior executive instructed attendees to toss the balloons in the air and mix them together.
+After a few moments, the senior executive instructed attendees to toss the balloons in the air and mix them.
 The attendees looked puzzled but willingly joined in the task.

 The senior executive then said, “The balloons represent happiness.
 Few people will find it if they focus only on themselves.
 However, if we care about each other, we’ll not only help others find joy but create it for ourselves as well.”
 (1)